Special Educational Needs and Disabilities

 - that encourages purpose, self-discipline, independence and community responsibility in a caring and secure learning environment.

 If, despite this help, we are still concerned that a child is not making progress we will increase the help that is given to a child.
-We will do this if we feel that a child is falling significantly behind the rest of the class and we do not feel that we have sufficient expertise in school to plan appropriate curriculum activities.
-If this is the case we will ask for advice from professionals not directly employed by the school.
+We will do this if we feel that a child is falling significantly behind the rest of the class and needs advice and support from professionals not directly employed by the school.
 We will continue to use TLAPs but they will be more detailed.
-In a small number of cases where a child meets the LEA criteria for action we will refer the child to the LEA so they can consider making a detailed diagnostic assessment.
+In a small number of cases where a child meets the Local Education Authority (LEA) criteria for action we will refer the child to the LEA so they can consider making a detailed diagnostic assessment.
 This will be fully discussed with the parents before hand.
 For pupils who have an Education, Health and Care Plan, the school will hold statutory reviews and meet all statutory requirements.

 We value the help that parents can give us and appreciate them sharing any problems a child may have had previously or during their time with us.
 Should a parent have concerns about the progress of their child they should discuss them with the class teacher.
 If there continues to be a cause for concern then this should be brought to the attention of the headteacher.
 Complaints about the special educational needs provision made by the school should be discussed with the headteacher.
 In the unlikely event that the headteacher is unable to resolve the complaint, then the parent should write to the School’s SEND Governor.

-If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school secretary.
+If a parent would like to read a full copy of the SEND policy then they can borrow one available from the school office.
 If a parent would like their own copy then this can be arranged.
-There will be a small charge for this service to cover photocopy costs.

-Mrs Sharkey is the SENDCO for the school.
+Miss Crossley is the SENDCO for our school

 All pupils with SEND Support have Teaching and Learning Action Plans (TLAPs) which set clear and achievable targets for each child.
+Where Pupils are on the 'Additional Needs' register teachers complete a 'Cause for Concern' form which identifies concerns and actions and is then shared with Parents.
 These are reviewed and updated each term and parents are kept informed of their child’s progress.
 Pupils with SEND are fully integrated into the school and are able to make progress in line with their capabilities.

 Barrow school welcomes all pupils equally and we ensure, through our SEND policy, that no child is treated less favourably than other pupils.
 Our admissions policy ensures that children with disabilities have suitable arrangements for their admission.